 Sponsors will charge a range of fees to compensate them for arranging and overseeing a deal on investors behalf.

 The other way real estate sponsors make money on multifamily apartment deals is through carried interest.
 Carried interest is the amount of interest (profit) the sponsor makes during the project’s life cycle.
-Carried interest can be structured in many ways and vary from deal to deal.
+Many deals have different ways of structuring carried interest.

 Types of Multifamily Real Estate Sponsor Fees

-Acquisition Fee.
-Most sponsors will charge an acquisition fee that is paid out upon closing on a multifamily apartment building.
+Most sponsors collect an acquisition fee when they close on a multifamily apartment building.
 This fee is to compensate the sponsor for all of the work they have done prior to closing.
 These efforts include identifying properties, vetting individual properties, selecting the most appropriate deal, underwriting that deal, and arranging the debt and equity needed to finance the deal.

-This fee can be used to reimburse the sponsor for both staff time and direct costs incurred leading up to the acquisition, such as traveling to and from the property and engaging with a broker.
+This fee can be used to reimburse the sponsor for both staff time.
+As well as the direct costs incurred leading up to the acquisition.
+For example traveling to and from the property, and engaging with a broker.

-Guarantor Fee.
-Most apartment buildings are purchased using some combination of debt and equity.
-Depending on the type, amount and source of debt being used, the lender may require the borrower to personally guarantee the loan.
+Investors typically finance the purchase of most apartment buildings using both debt and equity.
+However, the type, amount, and source of debt determine the terms and conditions of the financing.
+The lender may require the borrower to personally guarantee the loan.
 In other words, the borrower must put up certain assets as collateral that the lender can take claim to in the event of the borrower’s default.

 Typically, the sponsor will be responsible for guaranteeing the loan (instead of the limited partners).
-The sponsor may charge a guarantor fee in exchange for taking on the additional risk associated with personally guaranteeing a loan.
+The sponsor may charge a guarantor fee.
+This in exchange for taking on the additional risk associated with personally guaranteeing a loan.

-Project Management Fee.
-A project management fee, sometimes referred to as a “construction management fee,” is common in situations where a multifamily asset is slated to undergo major capital improvements.
-This can range from ground-up development (arguably the most challenging type of real estate development and therefore, requires significant oversight) to light or heavy value-add deals.
+In situations where a multifamily asset is going to receive major capital improvements, a project management fee, also known as a “construction management fee,” is a common occurrence.
+The capital improvements can range from ground up development, which is arguably the most challenging type of real estate development and therefore, requires significant oversight.
+To light or heavy value-add deals.